savetheclocktower/daubjs/docs/lexer.md

 …would expect to receive a bunch of tokens that comprise the raw string `s => s.state}`.
 (In other words, the lexer starts immediately after the interpolation’s opening brace, then stops after it consumes the closing brace.)

-We can use another convenience function to convert these tokens to their raw string, but first we remove the closing brace token, because it’ll just confuse our highlighter.
+We can use another convenience function, `serializeLexerFragment`, to convert these tokens to their raw string, but first we remove the closing brace token, because it’ll just confuse our highlighter.
 Then we can parse the `s => state` portion with the regular JS grammar, then return a simpler token array consisting of the highlighted HTML and the closing brace.

-#### …but is it worth it?
+### …but is it worth it?

 Lexing itself is expensive, but the rest of the highlighting machinery isn’t, at least by comparison.
 So it’s probably not worth going to this trouble unless the savings are sizable.